gofosu/kwaku-webpage/content/publication/fairelectionsresp.md

 +++
-title = "Do Fairer Elections Increase Politicians' Responsiveness?"
+title = "Do Fairer Elections Increase the Responsiveness of Politicians?"

 # Date first published.
 date = "2018-03-01"